joaoeira/online_resume/_posts/2017-06-14-greecegdpforecasting.md

 ![realgdp]({{site.url}}/assets/forecastgreece/realgdp.png)

-It's obvious that by around 2009 Greece's Real GDP started experiencing a downfall that seems to have petered out by 2012 and has largely stayed constant until now.
+It's obvious that by around 2009 Greece's Real GDP started experiencing a downfall that seems to have petered out by 2012 and has largely stayed constant since.
 We could decompose this time series into a trend and a seasonal component using STL decomposition, or even applying a Hodrick-Prescott filter, but I don't think it would give us more information that we already get by just looking at the plot above.

 A good starting point for a forecasting project is to transform the data by applying a Box-Cox transformation to stabilize the seasonal variation.
 A Box-Cox transformation is a class of transformations that is defined by: